 Even though an individual campaign may be showing overall profitable results, if you dig into a campaign you most likely will find products that are converting well below your average cost per acquisition and some that are converting well above (the 80/20 rule).

-Assuming you have already segmented your Google Shopping Campaigns, how do you optimize individual product bids for Google Shopping?
+However, and this is assuming you have already segmented your Google Shopping campaigns.
+Given that you have, how do you optimize individual product bids for Google Shopping ads?

-If you have enough historical data to be relevant in your decisions, Google provides several competitive metrics advertisers can use when deciding whether to raise or lower bids for individual products appearing in Google Shopping.
-These competitive metrics include: Benchmark CTR, Benchmark Max.
-CTR, Search Impr.
-Share, Search Lost IS (rank) and Click share.
+First, your campaigns must have enough historical data to be relevant in your decisions.
+Google provides several competitive metrics advertisers can use when deciding whether to raise or lower bids for individual products appearing within Google Shopping.
+These competitive metrics include Benchmark CTR, Benchmark Max CTR, Search Imp Share, Search Lost IS (rank) and Click share.

 Search Imp Share – The impressions your products have received divided by the estimate number of impressions your products were eligible to receive (available for both the product group and the individual item level).

 Search abs. top IS – Short for ‘Search absolute top impression share’ this is the percentage of your Search ad impressions that are shown in the most prominent Search position.